BenWestgate/bitcoin-core-on-tails/README.md

 4. Open a terminal.
 Choose <b>Applications ▸ Utilities ▸ Terminal</b>
     * Go to step 6 if you installed by cloning Bitcoin Core on Tails.

-5. Type or Paste the following, then press Enter:
+5. Type or Paste the following in Terminal, then press Enter:
 ``` bash
 git clone https://github.com/BenWestgate/Bitcoin-Core-on-Tails; ./init